Connect with us

 Injustice, of any kind, has always enraged me.

-Since becoming a writer, I have written countless articles about how white people can be advocates in the Black Lives Matter movement.
+Since becoming a writer, I have written articles about how white people can be advocates in the Black Lives Matter movement.

-These are ideals that I hold dear, and I will battle tirelessly for them.
+These are ideals that I hold dear.

 No one told me that working from home would remind me of who I really am.